John F. Kennedy International Airport: Later operation

 On March 19, 2007, JFK was the first airport in the United States to receive a passenger Airbus A380 flight.
 The route, with an over-500-passenger capacity, was operated by Lufthansa and Airbus and arrived at Terminal 1.
-On August 1, 2008, it received the first regularly-scheduled commercial A380 flight to the United States (on Emirates' New York–Dubai route) at Terminal 4.
+On August 1, 2008, it received the first regularly scheduled commercial A380 flight to the United States (on Emirates' New York–Dubai route) at Terminal 4.
 Although the service was suspended in 2009 due to poor demand, the aircraft was reintroduced in November 2010.
-Airlines operating A380s to JFK include Singapore Airlines (on its New York–Frankfurt–Singapore route), Air France (on its New York–Paris route), Lufthansa (on its New York–Frankfurt route), Korean Air (on its New York–Seoul route), Asiana Airlines (on its New York–Seoul route), Etihad Airways (on its New York–Abu Dhabi route), and Emirates (on its New York–Milan–Dubai and New York–Dubai routes).
+Airlines operating A380s to JFK include Singapore Airlines (on its New York–Frankfurt–Singapore route), Lufthansa (on its New York–Frankfurt route), Korean Air (on its New York–Seoul route), Asiana Airlines (on its New York–Seoul route), Etihad Airways (on its New York–Abu Dhabi route), and Emirates (on its New York–Milan–Dubai and New York–Dubai routes).
 On December 8, 2015, JFK was the first U.S. airport to receive a commercial Airbus A350 flight when Qatar Airways began using the aircraft on one of its New York–Doha routes.

-On August 14, 2016, at 9:31 pm, gunfire was reported at Terminal 8; shortly afterward, gunfire was also reported at Terminal 1.
-An investigation indicated that no shooting had occurred, but frightened travelers ran from the terminals onto nearby highways and runways.
-The terminals were temporarily shut down, and flights were rerouted.
-Police, who were investigating, learned that the reported gunshots were travelers clapping for Usain Bolt after he won the men's 100-meter dash at the 2016 Summer Olympics.
-Two people were injured in the resulting stampede, and the Port Authority Police Department later reviewed its strategy for dealing with possible terror attacks.

-The airport currently hosts the world's longest flight, Singapore Airlines Flights 23 and 24 (SQ24 and SQ23).
+The airport currently hosts the world's longest flight, Singapore Airlines Flights 23 and 24 (SQ23 and SQ24).
 The route was launched in 2020 between Singapore and New York JFK, and uses the Airbus A350-900ULR.